StratusOnMaestro Studio Ensemble

 Call to Action

-Building multilingual application user interfaces helps widen the reach of your products to a global audience.
-Using Maestro Studio Solo helps unblock that global reach by democratizing the process of building multilingual Azure Applications for the Azure Marketplace.
+Building multilingual application user interfaces helps broaden the reach of your products to a global audience.
+Using Maestro Studio Ensemble helps unblock that global reach by democratizing the process of building multilingual Azure Applications for the Azure Marketplace.

 We hope you find this feature useful.
 Please provide us with feedback using our Contact form.
 If you happen to install the Free Edition, you can send us feedback from within the product using our Megaphone feature.